 - Always do a QR code test and check your QR code’s results

-Even before your run a QR code test, it is advisable to have a sample QR code generated first to try it out for yourself.
+Even before you test QR code's readability, it is advisable to have a sample QR code to scan first to try it out for yourself.

 For this, you can generate a free QR code solution in a static QR form, or you avail of the free dynamic QR code in QRTiger.